 Anyone wishing to hunt game in Victoria, including juniors (12-17 years) and international visitors, must hold a current Game Licence.
 A range of licence types are available, depending on the requirements of the individual hunter.
-For a full listing, please refer to the Game Licence form (below).
+For a full listing, please refer to the 'Which Game Licence do I need?'
+Fact Sheet or Game Licence form.
 The Game Licence must be endorsed for the appropriate type(s) of game that you wish to hunt and only permits you to hunt game in Victoria.
 Persons less than 12 years old are not permitted to use a firearm or to hunt or take game.

 Should you wish to apply for a Game Licence, please complete the Game Licence application form.
 Alternatively, contact the Customer Service Centre on 136 186 to have an application form sent to you by post or email.

-Game licence applications may be lodged by mail as described in the application form or over the counter at selected GMA, DELWP and DEDJTR offices, between 9 am and 5 pm, Monday to Friday.
+Game licence applications may be lodged by mail as described in the application form or over the counter at selected GMA, DELWP and DJPR offices, between 9 am and 4 pm, Monday to Friday.
+Please call ahead to ensure the office you are visiting can assist with your transaction.
 Upon receipt of your payment, your application will be processed and a Game Licence sent to you in the mail.
 The turn-around time for Game Licence applications is approximately three weeks, however, delays may occur during peak periods.